Merkoba/Harambe/README.md

 `max_size` is the max file size permitted to that user.

-If `max_size` is set to 0 it will use the default max file size config.
+If `max_size` is set to 0, it will use the default max file size config.

-If `reader` is true the user can view the file list page.
+If `reader` is true, the user can view the file list page.

+If `lister` is true, the users's post get to be listed.

+If `reacter` is true, the users can react to posts.

 `mark` is a string that is appended to urls on uploads from that user.